lucasgerrits/lucasgerrits/README.md

 Hello,

-In case you missed the username, I am Lucas (or Luke).
-You may also know me by my creator handle, CareFreeBomb.
+My name is Lucas (Luke is fine).
+You may also know me on the internet by my creator handle, CareFreeBomb.
 Nice to meet you!

 Here you will find both a variety of personal projects as well as some resources I have created for fellow streamers.